Contact Us

 Vacuum capacitors handle immense RF power loads found in broadcast transmitters.

-Air Gap Capacitors mesh a set of stationary plates (stator) with rotating plates (rotor).
-Vacuum Capacitors enclose the plates in a high-vacuum glass or ceramic envelope, granting them extreme high-voltage ratings required for RF transmitters and induction heating equipment.
+Air Gap Capacitors mesh a set of stationary plates (stator) with rotating plates (rotor), changing capacitance via mechanical adjustment.
+Vacuum Capacitors enclose the plates in a high-vacuum glass or ceramic envelope.
+This vacuum grants them extreme high-voltage ratings, making them a staple for heavy-duty RF transmitters, medical MRI machines, and industrial induction heating equipment.

 2. Ceramic Trimmer Capacitors